 Any market which deals in financial assets is a financial market.
 The following are the different types of financial market:

-- Forward or Futures Market: Unlike cash market, in future and forward markets, the execution of the transaction takes place on a future date when the price of securities or transaction value is decided at present to minimize the loss to either party.
+Forward or Futures Market: Unlike cash market, in future and forward markets, the execution of the transaction takes place on a future date.
+Here, the price of securities or transaction value is decided at present to minimize the loss to either party.

-- Debt Market: The financial market which facilitates the trading of debt instruments or instrument with fixed interest such as bonds, fixed deposits, debentures is called debt market.
+Debt Market: The financial market which facilitates the trading of debt instruments or instrument with fixed interest such as bonds, fixed deposits, debentures are called debt market.

 Functions of Financial Markets

-The financial markets play a major role in the economy and perform some of the essential functions.
+The financial markets play a significant role in the economy and perform some of the essential functions.
 Let us now discuss each of these functions one by one: